 Glockenspiel at the New Town Hall in Munich

-On the central tower of Neues Rathaus, you will find a 2-tiered carillon called Glockenspiel that bursts into life every day at 11am and 12pm.
+On the central tower of Neues Rathaus, you will find a 2-tiered carillon called Glockenspiel, which bursts into life every day at 11 a.m. and 12 p.m.
 Also called the Rathaus-Glockenspiel, this mechanical clock is one of Munich’s main tourist attractions.

 On the top half of the carillon, you will see the marriage of a Bavarian duke and a joust between knights.
-In the bottom half, you will see the Cooper’s dance which symbolizes courage in the times of adversity.
+In the bottom half, you will see Cooper’s dance, which symbolizes courage in times of adversity.

 Marian Column